 - Use clear, plain language that is easy to understand

-- Mention the organisation and any third parties who will be relying on the consent
+- Mention the organization and any third parties who will be relying on the consent

-Now that you got this, let’s go on.
+Now that you got this, let’s move on.

-The reason many marketers are crying themselves to sleep these days is that you need to review existing email contacts and check if the consent mechanism used to obtain them meets the GDPR standard.
+The reason many marketers are frustrated is that they need to review existing email contacts.
+They have to check if the consent mechanism used to obtain these contacts meets the GDPR standard.

 Take a moment and sob.

-This means you must make sure that all of your current email contacts were obtained with an “unambiguous consent” through a “clear affirmative action”, that people knew exactly what they were signing up for, and you also explained in plain English what the data would be used for, and how to opt-out.
-Yikes
+This means you must make sure that all of your current email contacts were obtained with an “unambiguous consent”.
+Did contacts sign up through a “clear affirmative action”?
+Did they know exactly what they were signing up for?
+Companies also explained in plain English what the data would be used for, and how to opt-out.
+Yikes!

 But if you’re not sure, you should take action.

-Try to find out what part of your contacts was obtained through ways that meet the new GDPR standards, and which didn’t.
-The contacts you’re in doubt about you should categorise into your ‘do not have GDPR permission’ category as the fines for failing to meet the rules are expensive.
+Try to find out which of your contact you obtained through ways that meet the new GDPR standards, and which you didn’t.
+The contacts you’re in doubt about you should categorize into your ‘do not have GDPR permission’ category as the fines for failing to meet the rules are expensive.